 Download the bulletin to follow along during the service.

 Date and Time

-Sunday, January 17th, 2016, immediately following Divine Liturgy at St. John’s.
+Please see our parish calendar for the exact date.
+The service immediately follows Divine Liturgy at St. John’s.
 Our Sunday morning services are typically done around 11:15-11:30 am, so with transit and parking time, we could expect to leave Staging Area (see below) to begin the procession to the site at approximately 12:30 pm.
 The service is done in less than an hour.

 There are two possible locations, depending upon the weather, size of the group, etc. The final location will be decided that day as we wait for everyone to gather in the staging area under the bridge.

 One option is the pebbly beachfront of Tom McCall Park, near the RiverPlace Hotel.

 Another option is the concrete porch above the river, which you can see in the foreground of this Google Street View image taken from the Hawthorne Bridge (the pebbly beach, mentioned above, is the background):

 This photo shows the path leading to the beach on the left, and ultimately the hotel.
 The path is hard gravel and inlaid concrete, so it is not slippery, even when wet: